tensorpack/tensorpack/README.md

 2. Focus on __training speed__.
 	+	Speed comes for free with tensorpack -- it uses TensorFlow in the __correct way__.
-	  Even on a tiny CNN example, the training runs [1.6x faster](https://gist.github.com/ppwwyyxx/8d95da79f8d97036a7d67c2416c851b6) than the equivalent Keras code.
+	  On various CNNs, it runs 1.5~1.7x faster than the equivalent Keras code.

-	+ Data-parallel multi-GPU training is off-the-shelf to use.
+	+ Data-parallel multi-GPU/distributed training is off-the-shelf to use.
 It is as fast as Google's [official benchmark](https://www.tensorflow.org/performance/benchmarks).

-	+ Data-parallel distributed training is off-the-shelf to use.
-It is as slow as Google's official benchmark.
+	+ See [tensorpack/benchmarks](https://github.com/tensorpack/benchmarks) for some benchmark scripts.

 3. Focus on __large datasets__.
 	+ It's painful to read/preprocess data through TF.